Senior Scientist - Histology of respiratory diseases

 We are looking for a team player with strong background in histology and related image analysis techniques with a specific focus on respiratory diseases, ideally complemented by some experience in pathology and pre-clinical drug discovery processes.

+På Randstad vet vi att alla människor har en plats på arbetsmarknaden.
+Med verksamhet över hela landet och inom alla kompetensområden hjälper vi människor att hitta ett jobb som känns bra, och där de får möjlighet att växa, utvecklas och uppnå sin fulla potential.
+Med närmare 600 000 anställda i 38 länder är Randstad världsledande inom HR-tjänster, med målsättningen att bli världens främsta och mest uppskattade partner på arbetsmarknaden.
+Genom att kombinera vår passion för människor med kraften i dagens teknologi hjälper vi människor och företag att uppnå deras fulla potential.
+Vi kallar det Human Forward.
+Så ansöker du

-Sista dag att ansöka är 2026-06-10 Klicka på denna länk för att göra din ansökan Arbetsgivare Qrios AB
+Sista dag att ansöka är 2026-06-10 Klicka på denna länk för att göra din ansökan Omfattning

 )